 Environmental Benefits

-The project obtained the permits established by the regional environmental authority Corporinoquia environmental instution.
+The project obtained the permits established by the regional environmental authority Corporinoquia (CORPORINOQUIA is an environmental services government agency in the Colombian Orinoquia region).

 It has file Number 800.44.2.12.0004 from the Corporation related to a forestry project.
-Environmental management plans have been implemented and due applications for environmental permits have been developed.
-(See Annex_8-Environmental Commitments).
+Environmental management plans have been implemented and applications for environmental permits have been developed.
+(See Annex_8_Environmental Commitments).